frederic-perez/AmE-dictionary/data/idioms.md

 __hunt where the ducks are__ To pursue or look for one’s objectives, results, or goals in the place where one is most likely to find them.
 __hustle (one’s) bustle__ To increase one’s pace or sense of urgency; to hurry up; to get moving quickly.
 __hustle and bustle__ Busy and frenetic activity or excitement. _I love living among the hustle and bustle of the city._ _I avoid the hustle and bustle of malls and shopping centers whenever I can._
+__hygge__ The state of happiness and contentment that one feels in a cozy, relaxing environment.
+This Danish word, approximately pronounced “HUE-guh,” describes the penchant in Denmark for appreciating life’s simple pleasures. _For me, hygge is sitting by the fireplace and listening to classical music with my husband._
 __I feel you/that__ _slang_ I understand, agree with, or can relate to what you’re saying. _No, I feel you, that’s too much money to pay for a concert.
 I’m OK with skipping it._
 __I hear you__ :four: I acknowledge what you have said and am sympathetic to it.
 The phrase is sometimes used as a prelude to disagreeing with what has been said. _I hear you, honey.
 I know you’re in a lot of pain right now._ _I hear you, but we just can’t afford to make any big changes like that at this time._
 __I kid you not__